 Recently, many people have been buying properties by making online tours.

 Some have been fortunate enough to purchase relatively non-problematic properties, but others have had rude surprises, including the house not having proper access to the road, not having the right license to live in, not being permitted to carry out reconstruction, etc.

 There is so much more to buying a property in a new country than just liking the look and the number of bedrooms.

 If you absolutely have to purchase while you are not present, then it is best to ask experts to go and visit the house and send you a report.
-This should not only include a general evaluation, but also a technical survey and all related due documentation, even those outside of the realtors’ checklist.
+This should include not only a general evaluation but also a technical survey and all related due documentation, even those outside of the realtors’ checklist.

 Can I get a mortgage in Madeira to purchase a property?

 Even as a non-resident, you could qualify for a mortgage if you have the right documents to submit and a house that you are interested in purchasing.